-If you are an EU student applying, please see our typical entry requirements for your country.
+If you are an International student applying, please see our typical entry requirements for your country.

 What happens at interview?

 All applicants to the RSN Degree course are interviewed with their portfolio of current work.
-You will be shown round the degree rooms at Hampton Court Palace and you will have an opportunity to ask questions.
-You may bring a partner, parent or guardian to HCP but the interview will be conducted with you individually.
+You will be toured around the degree rooms at Hampton Court Palace and you will have an opportunity to ask questions about your study.

 What should my portfolio contain?